andela-mharuna/Loopman/README.md

  paths(https://www.npmjs.com/package/react-dom)
 * Node.js (npm): NPM was used to install all node packages (https://nodejs.org/en/)
-* ES6: Used for React classes
+* ES6: Used in React classes
 * Webpack: webpack bundles my modules into one static asset (https://webpack.github.io/)
 * Babel: For transpiling ES6 syntax to ES5(https://babeljs.io/)